jujumiago/living-civilization-framework/MEASUREMENT.md

 # Development Pathway

-LCF explores development through six conceptual stages.
+LCF explores development through conceptual stages that represent possible patterns of growth.

-These stages describe possible patterns of growth, not mandatory rankings.
+These stages are not mandatory, universal, or fixed.

+Individuals, communities, organizations, and societies may develop differently depending on their circumstances, culture, opportunities, and goals.

 ---